dsi-clinic/the-clinic/templates/progress-doc.md

 The progress document should summarize the work that each team member completed in the previous week.

-Note that this report can be filled out either in Markdown or using the Microsoft word template in this same directory.
+This report can be filled out either in Markdown or using the [Microsoft Word Template](./progress-doc.docx).
+In either case please make sure to submit the document via Canvas by the assigned date and time.

 ## Requirements